The Crown of Thorns plant (Euphorbia Milii) originally grew in Madagascar. This succulent shrub holds multiple stems and

 The plant needs minimal nourishment but does respond to slow-release fertilizer, and it does very well in poor but well-drained soil.

 Keep The Atmosphere Sunny And The Soil Light

 This succulent plant hungers for sunlight.
 If you want the crown of thorns as a house plant, position it in a bright, sunny window on the west or south side of your home.

-As with all succulents and cacti, provide the soil with excellent drainage.
-A soil mixture containing about one-third perlite or pumice makes a good well-drained soil option.
+As with all succulents and cacti, it thrives in well-draining soil.
+A soil mixture containing about one-third perlite or pumice is a good, well-drained medium.

 The plant grows well if placed under direct bright light in areas with cooler summers.
 In the regions governed by scorching summer weather, set the plant in areas with good afternoon shade to avoid withering.